-7.3.3 Program Failure (P-FAIL) - Status Only
+7.3.3 Program/Erase Failure (P-FAIL, E-FAIL) - Status Only

-The Program Failure Bit is used to indicate whether the internally-controlled Program operation was executed successfully (P-FAIL = 0) or timed out (P-FAIL = 1).
-The P-FAIL bit is also set when the Program command is issued to a locked or protected memory array or OTP area.
-This bit is cleared at the beginning of the Program Execute instruction on an unprotected memory array or OTP area.
-Device Reset instruction can also clear the P-FAIL bit.
+The Program/Erase Failure Bits are used to indicate whether the internally-controlled Program/Erase operation was executed successfully or not.
+These bits will also be set respectively when the Program or Erase command is issued to a locked or protected memory array or OTP area.
+Both bits will be cleared at the beginning of the Program Execute or Block/Chip Erase instructions as well as the device RESET instruction.